Starbucks Executive Chairman Howard Schultz Resigns, Sparking Rumors Of 2020 Presidential Run

-Howard Schultz will be stepping down as Executive Chairman of Starbucks.
-He sent a memo to his employees that June 26th will be his last day.
-Schultz has been part of the organization since it was a little shop in Seattle’s Pike Place to what it has grown into today.
+Howard Schultz will be stepping down as executive chairman of Starbucks.
+He sent a memo to his employees that June 26 will be his last day.
+Schultz has been part of the organization since it was a little shop in Seattle’s Pike Place and was instrumental in what it has grown into today.

-Schultz starting in 1982 as director of operations and marketing.
+Schultz started with Starbucks in 1982 as director of operations and marketing.
 He became the Starbucks chief executive officer in 2000 when he stepped down to grow the company globally.
-From 2000-2008 Starbucks had their biggest boom in store growth.
-Expanding from 3,500 locations into 16,000.
+From 2000 to 2008 Starbucks had their biggest boom in store growth, expanding from 3,500 locations into 16,000.

-Even though the brand was growing strong, Schultz believed the quality and its coffee had deteriorated.
-He returned to the head position in 2008 to bring it back to prominence.
-Eventually growing Starbucks to 28,000 locations across the world.
+Even though the brand was growing strong, Schultz believed the coffee and overall quality had deteriorated.
+He returned to the head position in 2008 to bring it back to prominence, eventually growing Starbucks to 28,000 locations across the world.

 “I set out to build a company that my father, a blue-collar worker and World War II veteran, never had a chance to work for,” Schultz wrote in a letter to Starbucks partners.
 “Together we’ve done that, and so much more, by balancing profitability and social conscience, compassion and rigor, and love and responsibility.”

-The main question now is why would Schultz step down?
-Many are going to speculate that Schultz has political aspirations, but that is unclear.
-According to Schultz.
+The main question now is, why would Schultz step down?
+Many are speculating that Schultz has political aspirations, but that is unclear.
+According to Schultz,

 “I’ll be thinking about a range of options for myself, from philanthropy to public service, but I’m a long way from knowing what the future holds.”